neomjs/covid19/README.md

 </p>

 # neo.mjs covid19
+A multi-threaded Gallery showing countries affected by COVID 19.

+You can configure and sort the gallery with the controls on the right side, resulting in a firework of CSS3 transitions.

+This is a perfect performance demo for the webworkers driven UI framework <a href="https://github.com/neomjs/neo">neo.mjs</a>.

 ## Content
 1.  <a href="#online-versions">Online Versions</a>
 2.  <a href="#preview-image">Preview Image</a>
 3.  <a href="#getting-started">Getting Started</a>
+4.  <a href="#attribution">Attribution</a>

 ## Online Versions
 You can find the Online Versions <a href="https://neomjs.github.io/pages/">here on GitHub Pages</a>.